DeebotUniverse/docs/docs/integrations/home-assistant/examples/ui/advanced.md

 !!! todo

-    Please change the of the entities accordingly, **most** lines are anotated with "change me".
+    Please change the of the entities accordingly.
 My vacuum has the name _"susi"_.
+    Search for this name :)

 ## Backend (configuration.yaml)